colinbatchelor/gdbank/readme.md

 A conversion of the Annotated Reference Corpus of Scottish Gaelic (ARCOSG) to a dependency treebank.
 You can acquire ARCOSG itself from http://datashare.is.ed.ac.uk/handle/10283/2011 (original version) and the latest version from https://github.com/Gaelic-Algorithmic-Research-Group/ARCOSG

-https://github.com/UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/ will contain the final version of this.
+https://github.com/UniversalDependencies/UD_Scottish_Gaelic-ARCOSG/ contains the release version of this.

 `innealan/brown_gd_to_conll.py` performs a rudimentary conversion of ARCOSG to CoNLL-U format.